I guess you came to this page to know who runs this blog, so first of all, my name is

 I’m a man at the fourth decade of my life, married with three (kids! not wives!…) and I live in Israel.

 I hold a B.A. degree in media studies and business administration.

-I work in the IT industry for 18 years, but focusing on information security for the last 14 years.
+I work in the IT industry for more than 20 years, focusing on information security.

-You are invited to my LinkedIn profile (login is needed) to review my resume, recommendations I received, publications I have made and much more.
+You are invited to my LinkedIn profile (login is needed for more details) to review my resume, recommendations I received, publications I have made and much more.

 I do apologies in advance, English is not my native language, so I guess I will not use the best vocabulary and grammar, plus some typos here and there – but I will do my best to overcome this limitation of mine.